zhangxin025/docs-1/api-reference/conversational/Overview.md

     CVI provides a turn-key solution, delivering all the components to easily deploy AI video agents without having to worry about WebRTC, ASR, or anything else.
   </Card>
   <Card title="Focused on naturalness" icon="sparkles" color="#ef54e7">
-    Easily create high-quality AI replicas of you or your customers, powered by our state-of-the-art replica models.
+    Easily create high-quality AI avatars of you or your customers, powered by our state-of-the-art avatar models.
   </Card>
 </CardGroup>